autarchprinceps/Multiagent-Warehouse/README.md

 * Working:
 	* Order is successfully completed in standard case
 	* see wiki/architekture for the interaction design between the agents
-* Possible issues:
-	* What if nothing is free
-	* What if some items are not available (is this in scope?)
-	* ...

 ## Work-Sharing